Sara Leighton: Life and work

 Leighton was also controversially outspoken in regards to her sex, rejecting the rising feminist discourse prevalent at the time.
-In 1962 at the age of 26, she founded (perhaps satirically) The Society for the Protection of Utter Femininity.
+In 1962, aged 26, she founded (perhaps satirically) The Society for the Protection of Utter Femininity.
 The society's aims were to encourage women to give up the vote and stop trying to compete with men in business - she quipped to the press, 'A woman should stay in the home...my ex-husband agrees with me.'
 She later stated that "Chopin was right when he said that all creative energy is sexual.
 He was writing a letter and he said something like: 'and when I think my darling, of how many sonatas I have poured into you.'
 That's why I don't think there have been great women painters."

-Sara Leighton was also famed for her beauty, Pietro Annigoni once labelled her 'the most beautiful woman in the world'.
+Leighton was also famed for her beauty, Pietro Annigoni once labelling her 'the most beautiful woman in the world'.
 The British newsreader Jan Leeming recalled 'I thought salvation, or an answer to my dilemma would come in the shape of a job in the north of England.
 I'd been to an audition for a news reading position with Granada Television in Manchester.
 I vividly remember walking into a room where other hopefuls were sitting.
 My heart sank when I looked at one stunningly beautiful woman and thought I hadn't got a chance.
 She was a painter called Sara Leighton, who went on to relative acclaim.
 To my surprise, she didn't get the job, I did.
 I can only think it was because I already had experience of news reading and the others hadn't.'

-In 1973 it was reported that Sara Leighton had bought a 40-room monastery in Tuscany, Italy, and intended to turn it into a sanctuary for writers, musicians, artists, as paying guests.
+In 1973 it was reported that Leighton had bought a 40-room monastery in Tuscany, Italy and intended to turn it into a sanctuary for writers, musicians, artists, as paying guests.

-Leighton increasing became a media personality, appearing regularly on talk and panel shows including Parkinson, which brought with it her fair share of press attention.
-In 1975 1980 saw Leighton publish her autobiography titled Of Savages and Kings, which recounts her adventures around the world with the diverse and interesting people that were part of her exciting life.
+Leighton increasingly became a media personality, appearing regularly on talk and panel shows including Parkinson, which brought with it her fair share of press attention.

+1980 saw Leighton publish her autobiography titled Of Savages and Kings, which recounts her adventures around the world with the diverse and interesting people that were part of her exciting life.
 She recalls her encounters with many of her clients and friends including Lord Olivier, The Prince of Wales, Muhammad Ali, Sheikh Yamani, Gloria Swanson, Pietro Annigoni, Sir Roger Moore, Jean Rook, David Niven, Shirley Bassey, Joan Collins, Queen Elizabeth The Queen Mother, The Princess Royal and the Beaverbrook family.

+In the early 1980s, Leighton met Surrey-based musical instruments businessman Michael Cowan.
+They married in Westminster in 1987.

-Sara Leighton's work is scarce, owing to the majority being commissioned portraits still in the possession of the patrons.
+Leighton's work is scarce, owing to the majority being commissioned portraits still in the possession of the patrons.
 In November 2005, Female clown on trapeze - a pencil and watercolour drawing - and one of the few works to appear on the market, sold at Christie's, King Street London for £384.

+Death

+Leighton died on 15 August 2025, at the age of 91.
+Her funeral was held in Worthing, West Sussex, on 11 September 2025.